Fracking in the UK: the facts so far

-As you may have seen on tonight’s Countryfile, fracking has been a source of controversy in the UK over the last decade.
-It’s a complex issue, but how much do you actually know about fracking?
+The UK's reliance on Russian energy has come under scrutiny since Russia's invasion of the Ukraine in February, with some ministers urging the government to rethink its decision in 2019 to end its support of fracking.
+The industry has been a source of controversy in the UK over the last decade, but how much do you actually know about fracking?
 Here are answers to some of the most frequently asked questions about the process.

 1. What is fracking?